seek-oss/datadog-custom-metrics/README.md

 - `AppConfig.environment` becomes `env:${value}`

+  `DD_ENV` becomes `env:${value}`

   This behaviour has been retained for compatibility.
   Review whether you can rely on the `env` set by your Datadog agent;
   this will be the Automat or Gantry environment name at SEEK.

   In some scenarios, you may still want to manually set a different environment.
-  Some Gantry services may have a Gantry environment name like `prod-1` and then supply a different value like `production` here.
+  Some Gantry services may have a Gantry environment name like `prod-1` and then supply a different value like `production` via `environment` config or the `DD_ENV` environment variable.
   This behaviour has been retained.
-  It results in metrics that are tagged with both `env:prod-1` and `env:production`, and may be useful for forward compatibility with Automat's `development` | `production`.
+  It results in metrics with multiple env tags, e.g. `env:prod,env:production,env:prod-1`, and may be useful for backward compatibility with existing dashboards and monitors, and forward compatibility with Automat's `development` | `production`.

 ## API reference